-You elect to treat a QCD made in January 2013 as if it was made in 2012.

-Any portion of your distribution in December 2012 that you contributed as cash (or cash equivalent) to a charity before February 1, 2013, and that contribution meets the requirements of a QCD.
+You treated a QCD made in January 2013 as if it was made in 2012.
+You received a distribution in December 2012 that you contributed, all or part of it, as cash (or cash equivalent) to a charity before February 1, 2013, and that contribution met the requirements of a QCD.
+See Qualified charitable distributions under Are Distributions Taxable? in chapter 2 of Pub.

-See Pub.
 590 for more information.